kleinerman/dobie/docs/backend_docker_deployment.rst

 **1) Build the image using the Dockerfile**

-Before building the image, you must download these files and put them into a `files` directory:
+Before building the image, you must download the Dockerfile and put it on a directory:

 .. code-block::